 IFT Educational Restaurant

 IFT Educational Restaurant’s staff is known to have a love for food like few do.
 This could be because they are still training or their careers are just budding.
 The Macanese food here is just as good as their Portuguese and Cantonese offerings too.
-Choose from lacassá (vermicelli soup with prawns and homemade shrimp paste) and capela (meatloaf with pickles and red currant sauce) to minchi and an African chicken with a couscous twist!
-To see what they have to offer, browse through their online menu here.
-For more information, check their website.
+Choose from lacassá (vermicelli soup with prawns and homemade shrimp paste) and Capela (meatloaf with pickles and redcurrant sauce) to minchi and an African chicken with a couscous twist!

 Opening hours: Monday–Friday, 12:30pm–10:30pm

 This restaurant was founded over 100 years ago and has some of the most traditional dishes available in town.
-This includes bebinca (milk pudding), regular minchi or with curry, African chicken, porco báfasá (Macanese saffron pork with steamed rice) and porco tamarindo (stewed pork with shrimp paste).
-For more information, check their Facebook page for their full menu.
+This includes bebinca (milk pudding), regular minchi or with curry, African chicken, porco báfasá (Macanese saffron pork with steamed rice), and porco tamarindo (stewed pork with shrimp paste).
+There’s a universe of delicious food to experiment at this spot, so be sure to check it out.
+Besides, Barra and Taipa Village are always cool places to visit!

 Opening hours: Daily, 12:00pm–10:00pm

-This restaurant was recently reopened with revamped decor, menu and better food!
+This restaurant was recently reopened with revamped decor, menu, and better food!
 At A Lorcha, you can expect hearty Macanese food in a cozy space where you can have a relaxing time with friends and family.
-Set in one of Macau’s oldest and most quirky neighborhoods – Inner Harbour – it’s the perfect example of a local eatery in a local spot.
+Set in one of Macau’s oldest and most quirky neighborhoods–Inner Harbour–it’s the perfect example of a local eatery in a local spot.
 Head there if you are looking to take a break from walking in the city.
 Appreciate the silence and immerse yourself in some good old Macau vibes!
-For more information, check their website and browse through their menu here.
-For reservations, email [email protected] or call.

 Opening hours: Wednesday–Monday, 12:30pm–3:00pm, 6:30pm–11:00pm